Tour and Travel through Israel

 Wooden Boat Rides on the Sea of Galilee

 Nothing compares to watching the sun rise over the Sea of Galilee!
 We begin today at Tabgha (the traditional site of the feeding of the 5000).
 We then spend time reflecting and worshipping at the Mt. of Beatitudes and then head to Capernaum, Jesus’ base for His early ministry.
 Afterwards, we board a replica wooden “Jesus Boat” to set sail on the Sea of Galilee.
 For those interested, our lunch stop includes the option of ordering the special St. Peter’s Fish (not included).
 After lunch, we head to Gadara and Bethsaida (time permitting), before making our way to the Jordan River for a time of baptisms (optional).
 Our last stop of the day will be the newly excavated city of Magdala.
 Finally, we ascend to the majestic city of Jerusalem in time for dinner and overnight.
 “I was glad when they said to me, ‘Let us go to the house of the Lord.’
 Our feet are standing within your gates, O Jerusalem” (Psalm 122:1-2 NASB).
 We begin today on the beautiful Mt. of Olives to behold the famous breathtaking panorama of the Holy City.
 Our pilgrimage proceeds down the Old Palm Sunday Road to the ancient olive grove at the Garden of Gethsemane.
 Afterwards, we proceed to the Israel Museum and the fascinating 1:50 scale model of Jerusalem as it would have appeared in Jesus’ time.
 Then, we proceed with our sightseeing with a visit to Bethlehem as we pass by Rachel’s tomb on the outskirts and then visit the Shepherds’ Field.
-We will end the day with communion at the Garden Tomb.
 We have dinner and overnight in Jerusalem.

 Exploring King Herod’s Fortress